carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - It Saas which you create accelerators to improve availability and performance of your applications for **global users**.
   - How?
 It **redirects traffic to closest Edge Location to the user** over the AWS Global network to **reduce latency**.
 - Steps:
-  - First you create global accelerator, which provisions two anycast **static IP addresses**.
-    - Seamless failover is ensured => IP does not change when failing over between regions so there are no issues with client caches having incorrect entries that need to expire
+  - First you create global accelerator using **static IP addresses** (Seamless failover is ensured => IP does not change when failing over between regions so there are no issues with client caches having incorrect entries that need to expire).
+Two options:
+    - Using new static anycast IP
+    - Using existing public IPs (migration)
   - Then you register one or more endpoints with Global Accelerator (HTTP nd non-HTTP).
 Each endpoint can have one or more AWS resources such as NLB, ALB, EC2, S3 Bucket or Elastic IP.
 - Within endpoint, global accelerator monitor health checks of all AWS resources to send traffic to healthy resources only
 - Adjustment in the Endpoints